RunGT/react-native-joke-app/README.md

-o# Christmas Cracker App
+## Christmas Cracker App

 Built using React Native, a simple fix to solve a covid Christmas Crakcer crisis.

 Social distancing has ruined the traditonal cracker pull.
 I made this App so you don't miss out on the terrible jokes this year.
+This is a quick idea to learn how to build a basic react native app using an API to render a random joke onto the page.

-Press the button to get a new joke.
+Just press the button to get a new joke.

 ## Get Started